 Roundtables are self-administering groups of BC HRMA members who meet on a regular basis to discuss HR issues of mutual interest.
 The focus can be an area of practice, industry sector, or type of practice.
 Any member is welcome to submit a proposal to chair a roundtable of his/her design.

 Help at Conference

 Volunteers ensure the smooth operation of the annual BC HRMA Conference and Tradeshow.
 Duties may include the set-up and monitoring of session rooms, exhibitor support, onsite registration assistance, access control and providing information and directions for conference delegates.
 Volunteers commit to 25-30 hours over the course of three days.
 BC HRMA’s Member Relations Managers select conference volunteers based on their history of volunteer contributions to BC HRMA.
-If you are interested in being considered, contact Volunteer Manager.
+More details will be available later this year.

 Join a Committee

 BC HRMA’s Board of Directors and committees are comprised of member volunteers with specified qualifications and experiences.
 Volunteers are selected based on recommendations from the Advisory Councils and BC HRMA staff.
 The following committees are served by volunteer members: Awards Committee, CHRP Audit Committee, CHRP Recertification Committee, Conference Steering Committee.